Typeform/embed/docs/callbacks.md

 - **onQuestionChanged** fires when user navigates between form questions
 - **onHeightChanged** fires when height of currently displayed question changes
 - **onEndingButtonClick** fires when user clicks on the button on your typeform ending screen (it also disables the redirect functionality)
+- **onDuplicateDetected** fires when the respondent reaches the quota of responses defined in [the duplicate prevention setting](https://www.typeform.com/help/a/prevent-duplicate-responses-27917825492244/)

 Each callback receives a payload object with `formId` to identify the typeform that sent the event.
 Depending on the callback there might be more data in the payload - see examples below.